bmhayward/Transcode/README.md

 ### [1.4.2](https://github.com/bmhayward/Transcode/releases/tag/1.4.2)
 Saturday, July 30, 2016
 * Gem updater now starts looking for gem updates at 9:05 a.m..
 If an update is found, will wait for two minutes of UI idle time before requesting the update from the user.
-The updater wait up to eight hours for two minutes of UI idle time before giving up and trying again the next day.
+The updater will wait up to eight hours for two minutes of UI idle time before giving up and trying again the next day.
 * watchFolder_Ingest is now less agressive if ingest is active.
 * Added Notification Center notifications for updates.
 * Some minor code clean up.